-The reasons for Council's decision, where the decision is consistent with the staff recommendation, will set out in the assessment report which is available on Council's website for most applications.
+The reasons for Council's decision, where the decision is consistent with the staff recommendation, will be set out in the assessment report..

 The length of time taken by Council to make a decision about a development application will depend upon the complexity and scale of the proposal.